tree-based orthology inference

-To get a list of options, run the software without any arguments or use the
+To get a list of options, run the software without any arguments or with the

---help flag.
-PhyloPyPruner requires either a corresponding multiple
+-h option.
+PhyloPyPruner requires either a corresponding multiple sequence

-sequence alignment (MSA) in FASTA format and a Newick tree or, the path to a
+alignment (MSA), in FASTA format, and a Newick tree or, the path to a directory

 Example 1.
 Providing a single corresponding tree and alignment.
 In this case monophyletic masking will be performed by choosing the sequence with the shorter pairwise distance to its sister group and paralogy pruning will be done using the largest subtree (LS) algorithm.